dbrattli/aioreactive/README.md

     assert result == [2, 3, 1]
 ```

-The `aioreactive.testing` module provides a test `AsyncStream` that may
+The `aioreactive.testing` module provides a test `AsyncSubject` that may
 delay sending values, and test `AsyncAnonymousObserver` that records all
 events.
 These two classes helps you with testing in virtual time.